nakal/xmonad-conf/README.md

 dock.
 You can use the names which are already defined to specify a certain workspace layout.

-The `com` layout is best used with `pidgin` and `thunderbird` or `claws-mail`. `gfx` is adjusted for `gimp` other applications like `darktable` will be simply shown full-screen there.
+The `com` layout is best used with `pidgin` and `thunderbird`, `claws-mail` or `mutt`. `gfx` is adjusted for `gimp` other applications like `darktable` will be simply shown full-screen there.
 Take a look at the layout definitions and don't forget to modify them, especially when changing their names.

 ### Example